kastaneda/bunker.org.ua/index.en.md

 The Bunker runs on [Debian GNU/Linux][1].

-We use free/libre and open source software software only.
+We use free/libre and open source software only.
 Our service is possible only because of free software.
 We are sincerely thankful to everyone involved in creation or support of free software.